jinyu121/ImageServer/README.md

 # Image Server

-Image Server sets up a simple image server, to let you view images.
+Image Server sets up a simple HTTP service, to make you view batch of images easier.

 ## How to use

-Open your browser and navigate to `http://your_ip:9420` to view your images.
+Start the server, open your browser and navigate to `http://your_ip:9420` to view your images.

 ### Browse the current folder